fsprojects/fsharp-ai-tools/README.md

 # fsx2nb

-There is a useful tool `fsx2nb` in the repo to convert F# scripts to F# Jupyter notebooks:
+There is a separate tool `fsx2nb` in the repo to convert F# scripts to F# Jupyter notebooks:

-    dotnet fsi tools\fsx2nb.fsx tools\fsx2nb.fsx
+    dotnet fsi tools\fsx2nb.fsx -i script\sample.fsx

 These scripts use the following elements: